alexrainman/ModernHttpClient/README.md

 https://www.brillianceweb.com/resources/answers-to-7-common-questions-about-upgrading-to-tls-1.2/

-Really "modernizing" the way ModernHttpClient pin server certificates and adding support for client certificates (Mutual TLS Authentication).
+Really "modernizing" the way ModernHttpClient implements certificate pinning, using server certificate chain public keys and adding support for client certificates, for a 2-Way Certificate Pinning (or what is also called Mutual TLS Authentication).

 As a result, minimumSSLProtocol static property has been removed from iOS, verifyHostnameCallback and customTrustManager static properties has been removed from Android.

-## Usage
+### Usage

 The good news is, you don't have to know either of these libraries above.